 OK. so below is a preview of the first chapter of my forthcoming book.
-I am sitting by the pool on the 24th floor of a Las Vegas hotel as I write and made the big bold statement live on Facebook only yesterday that the book will be out in print before the end of next year although I demand of myself that the e-version will be ready long before then.
+I am sitting by the pool on the 24th floor of a Las Vegas hotel as I write and only yesterday I made the big bold statement live on Facebook that the book will be out in print before the end of next year: although I demand of myself that the e-version will be ready long before then.
 So I will expect your feedback, and please, pull no punches.
-I am still teachable, recognised that I am not travelling alone and I will make amendments before committing to ink on paper.
+I am still teachable, recognise that I am not travelling alone and I will make amendments before committing to ink on paper.

 I USE ANCIENT WISDOM A LOT, ESPECIALLY THE BIBLE.
 I won’t be changing that but don’t let that stop you from being totally honest in your critique

 In Psalm 37:1,2 King David wrote Don’t worry about the wicked or envy those who do wrong.
 For like grass, they soon fade away.
 Like spring flowers, they soon wither.

 His son King Solomon wrote Do not eat the bread of a miser, nor desire his delicacies; For as he thinks in his heart, so is he.
 “Eat and drink!” he says to you, But his heart is not with you.
 The morsel you have eaten, you will vomit up, and waste your pleasant words.
 Proverbs 23:6,7

 So the message is don’t envy a wicked man or eat with a miserly avaricious person.
 To sit down and eat with someone really meant much more in ancient cultures than we understand in our fast, modern fill ’em up and move ’em out society.
 In some cultures today, hopefully more and more in our church life, it means fellowship, not just sharing food but sharing our lives.

 So when Solomon says don’t eat with that kind of person he is thinking on the same lines as Paul, who wrote to the Corinthians “Don’t be misled, bad company corrupts good character.”
 1Cor 15:33.